ownsupernoob2/whatsapp-assistant/README.md

 The AI Assistant can respond to text messages that begin with a "!".
 It uses the OpenAI GPT-3 model to generate responses based on the chat history.

 Voice messages are supported.
-When a voice message is received, the assistant will transcribe it and respond only if it begins with "Hey GPT" (requires Picovoice API key).
+When a voice message is received, the assistant will transcribe it and respond only if it begins with "GPT" (requires Picovoice API key).

 ## Upcomings